 Can you put ice in beer?
 Can you have beer on ice?
 You most certainly can, and in the right circumstances you should!
+Although of course you should not put ice in EVERY beer.
+But, we will deal with that later.

 When I lived in the Cayman Islands I was first introduced to the phenomenon that is beer on ice, I did not get into it at the time, but more recently and having spent a lot of time in Vietnam, and Cambodia I am now a convert to the beer on ice thing.